Fauzia91/About-Me-Portfolio/README.md

 ### Project Description

-A web responsive about me portfolio introducing a background to personal and work related history.
+A web responsive portfolio introducing a background to personal and work history.

 ### Table of Contents
 ***